Configure OVN BGP integration

 Manual BGP daemon configuration

-In case that the automatic BIRD configuration provided by MicroOVN does not suite your needs, you can just omit the --config asn=<ASN> option when enabling BGP.
-Without that option, MicroOVN won’t configure the built-in BIRD daemon, Allowing you to perform manual configuration or use entirely different BGP daemon.
+With this flag, MicroOVN won’t configure the built-in BIRD daemon, Allowing you to perform manual configuration or use entirely different BGP daemon.

 Disable BGP integration